ryanatkn/belt/README.md

 design:

-- kitchen-sink utilities library - sorry, I wish it weren't so, JS made me do it
+- zero dependency kitchen-sink utilities library - sorry, I wish it weren't so, JS made me do it
 - mix of JS module environments - browser-only, Node-only, universal
 - mostly small pure functions
-- one third party dependency on [`kleur`](https://github.com/lukeed/kleur)
 - all TypeScript, for styles and Svelte and SvelteKit see <a href="https://github.com/fuz-dev/fuz">@ryanatkn/fuz</a>
 - complements the modern web platform, drops legacy quickly